isaac-sim/IsaacLab/README.md

 <!-- TODO: Replace docs status with workflow badge?
 Link: https://github.com/isaac-orbit/orbit/actions/workflows/docs.yaml/badge.svg -->

-Isaac Orbit (or *orbit* in short) is a unified and modular framework for robot learning powered by [NVIDIA Isaac Sim](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/overview.html).
+Orbit is a unified and modular framework for robot learning powered by [NVIDIA Isaac Sim](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/overview.html).
 It offers a modular design to easily and efficiently create robotic environments with photo-realistic scenes, and fast and accurate simulation.

 Please refer our [documentation page](https://isaac-orbit.github.io/orbit) to learn more about the installation steps, features and tutorials.